Pet Spa FAQ

 What are your grooming prices?

-We offer some of the most competitive pricing in Manitoba.
 The prices listed are subject to change due to temperament and behaviour of your dog, condition of coat and size of dog.
 You can find our pricing details on our ‘spa’ page or you can contact us.